WiproOpenSource/galaxia/README.md

 - Capability to group related dashboards
 - Capability to pause, stop and resume outbound exporter jobs
 - Capability to generate custom reports
-- Capability to subscribe for alerts and notifications
 - Capability to bring in intelligence among metrics from various systems and generate an integrated dashboard
 - Integrate with another third party metrics renderer like grafana
 - Provide capacity planning capabilities via advanced analytics